1. The First Anglo-Burmese War began in __________.

 Explanation: Burma was fully annexed in 1886 and made a province of India.

-11. The capital of Burma during the Third Anglo-Burmese War was:
+11. The capital of Burma during the Third Anglo-Burmese War was__________.

 A) Rangoon